snowdriftcoop/snowdrift/GUIDE.md

 This guide covers the [Snowdrift.coop](https://snowdrift.coop) codebase and development process.

-For those with little or no real programming experience, start with our [Beginners' Guide](BEGINNERS.md).
+For those with little programming experience or new to Git (or just wanting to review basics), start with our [Beginners' Guide](BEGINNERS.md).